Struggling with your toddler waking at 5am? You’re not stuck with early mornings. Learn effective ways to get your child to wake up later.

 4. Keep the room dark and use white noise

 Disclosure: This article contains affiliate links, which means I will earn a commission—at no extra cost to you—if you make a purchase.

 Early mornings can be rough in certain seasons when the sun is already up by 5am.
 I recommend installing darkening curtains in your child’s room, the ones designed to keep sunlight out.

-While it won’t be pitch-dark as it was at nights, the curtains block out most of the sunlight and signal to your toddler that it’s still time to sleep.
+While it won’t be pitch-dark as it was at nights, the curtains block most of the sunlight and signal that it’s still time to sleep.

 I hung darkening curtains like these:

 Another must-have is white noise.
-Besides being another signal to keep sleeping, white noise muffles sounds that can startle him awake, from sounds in his own room, to you getting ready in the kitchen to noise from the neighbors.
+White noise is another signal to keep sleeping.
+It can also muffle sounds that can startle him awake, from sounds in his own room, to you getting ready in the kitchen to noise from the neighbors.

-You can find noise white in many places, from white noise machines like the ones below, to apps or even using a regular fan or heater.
+You can find noise white in many places, from white noise machines like the one below, to apps or even using a regular fan or heater.

 5. Be consistent with your routines